 Now you’re supposed to copy the pattern.
 Never cut the original.
 Check all the lines.
 They should continue smoothly between the front- and back pieces.
 The waistlines should match.
 Close the little shoulder dart at the back, re-draw the shoulderline and cut.
 Check that the two darts match at the shoulderline.

 Make a toile to check the fit so you can make corrections to your original pattern.
 Besides the general fit all around, you will want to check for example the shoulder seam position and if you managed to get the bust points right.

 Check the fit of the sleeves: do they feel too tight, can you move your arms back and forth without the fabric pulling?
 How’s the length?

 Once you’re happy with the result, the basic bodice pattern is ready for use.
 Let me know if you encountered problems and if there’s something that isn’t clear.

 Here’s a summary on the basic bodice pattern construction.
-If you’re already on my mailing list, I have sent you the link.
+If you were already on my mailing list when this was published, I have sent you the link.